Bank CEOs return to Congress at time of deep partisan divide

 WHO IS TESTIFYING?

 The panel of CEOs testifying this year is smaller and has changed slightly.
-Familiar faces include Jamie Dimon, CEO of JPMorgan Chase, as well as Goldman Sachs' David Solomon, Morgan Stanley's James Gorman, and Bank of America's Brian Moynihan.
+Familiar faces include Dimon as well as Goldman Sachs' David Solomon, Morgan Stanley's James Gorman, and Bank of America's Brian Moynihan.
 A new face on the panel is Fraser, who is first female CEO of a big bank.

 Gone are the two CEOs of two banks, Bank of New York-Mellon and State Street.
 Both of those banks don't have consumer financial businesses, and their previous appearances in front of Congress were seen as a waste of time.